Recordkeeping for Individuals and Businesses

 The Cohan Rule

-Some courts have developed case law for what has become known as the Cohan rule, after the songwriter George M Cohan, that allows the approximation of unsubstantiated expenses if there is sufficient evidence to support the amount and if the taxpayer had a reasonable basis for not having accurate records.
-However, a particular court may not allow the use of the Cohan rule, so the taxpayer would be wise to maintain accurate records.
+Some courts have developed case law for what is called the Cohan rule, after the songwriter George M Cohan, that allows the approximation of unsubstantiated expenses if there is sufficient evidence to support the amount, and if there was a reasonable basis for not having accurate records.
+However, courts have discretion on whether to apply the Cohan rule, so accurate records should be maintained.

 Carryovers and Prepaid Expenses

-There are some limits to deductions in the current tax year, many of which are limited by the income earned for that year.
-If the entire deduction cannot be claimed, then the unclaimed portion can be carried over to future tax years.
-The length of this carryover period is determined by the reason for the carryover, but sometimes, the carryover period is indefinite.
-Therefore, records must be maintained for the entire carryover period and for the time thereafter required of other records.
+Deductions may be limited for the current tax year by the income earned for that year or by law.
+If the entire deduction cannot be claimed, the unclaimed portion can be carried over to future tax years.
+The length of this carryover period is determined by the reason for the carryover, but sometimes the carryover period is indefinite.
+Therefore, records must be maintained for the entire carryover period and for the time thereafter required of other records, usually 3 years after the carryover period ends.

-Prepaid expenses that apply to future tax years cannot usually be deducted in the current tax year, but must be deducted in the applicable year, so the recordkeeping holding requirement is extended by the prepaid period.
+Prepaid expenses that apply to future tax years must be deducted in the applicable year, so the recordkeeping holding requirement is extended by the prepaid period.
 So if you pay for a 3-year subscription, then the record for that subscription must be held for at least 6 years.

 Some business credits, such as the disabled access credit, employee Social Security credit, and the work opportunity credit, also have carryover provisions, where some unused credits can be carried forward for up to 20 years.